MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/button.md

 </div>
 {% endhighlight %}

-### When there's no inner text that text doesn't make sense
+### When there's no inner text that makes sense visually

 - As a last resort, `aria-label` can be used.
-- `aria-label` will (typically) replace the inner text of the button for the screen reader output.
+- `aria-label` will typically replace the inner text of the button for the screen reader output.
-- DO NOT repeat the inner text in the `aria-label` as some screenreaders will read both.
+- DO NOT repeat the inner text in the `aria-label` as some screen readers will read both.

 {% highlight html %}
 <div role="button" tabindex="0" aria-label="Continue">